 Master in Global Rule of Law and

-In order to obtain the Master’s degree, students will be required to pass 18 exams.
-Eight courses and exams will be held during a four-week residential session at the University of Genoa in January/February 2021.
+In order to obtain the master’s degree, students will be required to pass 18 exams.
+Eight courses and exams will be held during a four-week residential session at the University of Genoa in January/February 2022.
 Ten courses and exams will be divided among three on-line sessions of two months each.
-These will take place on an internet platform in November-December 2020, March-April 2021, and May-June 2021.
-To conclude, students will be required to carry out an individual research project and write a short master thesis to be submitted by October 2021.
+These will take place on an internet platform in November-December 2021, March-April 2022, and May-June 2022.
+To conclude, students will be required to carry out an individual research project and write a short master thesis to be submitted by October 2022.
 You will find more specific information below.

 Program of Studies

-We offer thirty-nine courses in this program, all connected to legal, political and ethical issues of an era in which many in the world aspire to global rule of law and constitutional democracy.
+We offer over 40 courses in this program, all connected to legal, political, and ethical issues of an era in which many in the world aspire to global rule of law and constitutional democracy.
 Eight of these courses are compulsory.
-Thirty-one of them are optional, and every student must pick ten.
+33 of them are optional, and every student must pick 10 out of them.

 To facilitate the choice, we can propose four different itineraries: a human rights law itinerary, a constitutional law itinerary, one in political philosophy, and one in philosophy of law.
 There are other possibilities, of course, and students are invited to construct the one that best fits their professional endeavour and personal interests.